 The diversity of Meiji Group's business creates research opportunities that no other company can match.

-Our Co-Creation Center is a group-wide research laboratory with a unique mission.
+Our Wellness Science Labs is a group-wide research laboratory with a unique mission.
 By combining materials, knowledge and expertise from across our food and pharmaceutical businesses, we create new value unique to the Meiji Group, with a particular focus on aging, diet therapy, and the human microbiome.
 We also foster open innovation through collaboration between industry, government and academia, including the Pasteur Institute in France.

 - Nutrition science expertise